 An excerpt from Marginal Eyes, Chapter 2

-My dad was a good dad, an American dad.
-And if I didn’t say so succinctly then this story would be horribly incomplete.
-I had parents who stayed married, I lived among good people, I was put through academically and financially quality schools, and I always had enough to eat, clean clothing to wear, and a solid middle class roof over my head.
-Despite all of it, all that two American parents might hope and be promised for their child, by the time they had raised me, by the time I had graduated high school with honors, my conclusion was that the America I had experienced wasn’t worth living in.
+My dad was a good, solid American dad, and if I don’t say so succinctly, this story will be incomplete.
+My parents actively cared for me, stayed married despite their issues, moved among good-hearted people, provided me with quality education, and I always had enough to eat, clean clothing to wear, and a middle-class roof to live under.
+Many Americans see this as the ideal, enviable life.
+Others would say it’s privileged.
+And it is.
+It is the American Dream everyone says BIPOC can also achieve.
+Despite all of it, all that a parent in our nation might hope and be promised for a child, by the time my parents raised me at great effort, by the time I graduated high school (with honors to boot), my cold conclusion was that life in the America I knew wasn’t worth living.

 Submit your email address below to be notified when the book is published (expected February 2022).